Realhaqq/RealHaqq/README.md

 ### Hi, I'm Samiul Haqq 👋
 Web, Software and Mobile App Developer

-Samiu is a software developer, with 9 years’ experience in website software and mobile app development.
+Dedicated and efficient full stack developer with 9+ years’ experience in website software and mobile app development.
 I'm an experienced full-stack developer and Linux server administrator.
 I have skills in HTML/CSS, Javascript/ NodeJS, Reactjs, React-native PHP, JAVA and XML, and other scripting languages like rust.
 I am passionate about solving problems and creating new innovations.

 A little about me: